(Personal Capital is now Empower)

 What’s so great about the analyzer is that it doesn’t stop with just the expense ratios of the funds and ETFs you own.
 That part’s easy.
 It also looks at the costs funds charge you for trading, which aren’t reflected in the expense ratio.
 And it looks at administrative costs charged to run the 401k, which are often passed down to employees.

-If you have a 401k, this tool by itself makes it worth checking out Personal Capital.
+If you have a 401k, this tool by itself makes it worth checking out Empower.
 And it’s a good reminder as to why most folks should transfer their 401k to a rollover IRA when they leave their employer.

 Asset Allocation Tools